Stuck on Zero

-- If the problem persists after resetting the monitor:
+- If the problem persists:

 - Unplug the monitor pickup wire and inspect it for frays or breaks.
 This is the wire that leads from the bottom of the monitor to the flywheel.
 If frays or breaks exist, the pickup wire will need to be replaced.

 - Inspect the monitor pickup wire port on the bottom of the monitor.
 If there is a crack in the port, the monitor will need to be replaced.

 - If the wire and port look fine, securely plug the wire back into the monitor.